The Peninsula Beverly Hills

-The Peninsula Beverly Hills is a luxury, five-star hotel at the intersection of South Santa Monica Boulevard and Wilshire Boulevard.
+The Peninsula Beverly Hills is a luxury hotel at the intersection of South Santa Monica Boulevard and Wilshire Boulevard.
 The hotel is part of The Peninsula Hotels, a chain owned by Hongkong and Shanghai Hotels.
 The Peninsula Beverly Hills was the second Peninsula branded hotel to open in the United States, with The Peninsula New York having opened three years earlier in 1988.

 When the hotel opened in 1991 it was the first new luxury hotel in Beverly Hills in 20 years.

 Location

 The hotel is located in the centre of Beverly Hills, near public amenities such as Beverly Gardens Park, Westfield Century City and the Los Angeles Country Club.
 The nearby shopping street Rodeo Drive is located within a five-minute drive.
 The hotel is about a 35-minute drive from Los Angeles' main airport, LAX.

 Features

 The hotel underwent a renovation in 2011 with all of the rooms being refurbished.
 There is also a 4600 sqft spa at The Peninsula.
 Located next to the spa is a fitness center and a 60 ft pool surrounded by 12 cabanas.
 The hotel has three restaurants: the Belvedere, the Living Room, and the Roof Garden.
 There is also a separate bar called The Club Bar.